schatt89/sigmaNetworks/README.md

 4. Select an edge attribute to add weight to the edges
 5. See statistics
 6. Highlight the common links and nodes to see the underlying structure of the networks
+7. Highlight the Maximum Common Induced Subgraph (MCIS) of the networks

 Some features:
 - Hover over a node to see its attributes